 Executives gain visibility into how governance supports revenue, compliance, or operational performance.

 DataGalaxy Portfolio goes further by structuring ownership at the domain level.
-It defines accountable business leaders responsible for domain performance, not just metadata maintenance.
+It defines accountable business leaders whose data owner responsibilities extend beyond metadata maintenance to include domain performance, quality outcomes, and strategic alignment.

 When connected: